Skip to main content

 3D Printing

-The Library offers access to 3D printing to support learning, creativity, and hands on exploration.
+The Library provides access to 3D printing services to foster learning, creativity, and hands-on exploration of new and emerging technologies.

 Only Highland Park Public Library cardholders with a library account in good standing may submit designs for 3D printing.